04 August 2021

 Thanks for tuning in to IoT Leaders, a podcast brought to you by Eseye.
 Our team delivers innovative global IoT cellular connectivity solutions that just work.
 Helping our customers deploy differentiated experiences, and disrupt their markets.
 Learn more at eseye.com.

 You’ve been listening to IoT Leaders.
-Featuring digitization leadership on the front lines of IoT.
+Featuring digitisation leadership on the front lines of IoT.
 Our vision for this podcast is to be your guide to IoT and digital disruption.
 Helping you to plot the right route to success.

 We hope today’s lessons, stories, strategies, and insights have changed your vision of IoT.
 Let us know how we’re doing by subscribing, rating, reviewing and recommending us.
 Thanks for listening.
 Until next time.